mixmastamyk/prn/readme.rst

     consultation, diagnosis, and/or medical treatment of a qualified physician or healthcare provider.*

-    *"Do not taunt P.R.N.
-Accept no substitutes!"*
+    *"Do not taunt P.R.N.—Accept no substitutes!"*

 Installen-Sie, Bitte